shariq1989/cookbook/content/recipe/beef-chickpea-stew.md

 * 1 cup Baby Carrots
 * 1- 15½ oz can of Chickpeas, drained and rinsed
 * 3 cup Baby Spinach
-* 2 tbsp Lemon Juice, about 2 lemons
+* 2 tbsp Lemon Juice and Zest, about 2 lemons
 * Plain Yogurt, for garnish

-#### Stove-Top Instructions
+#### Instructions

-1. Mix the paprika, turmeric, cumin, cardamom, cinnamon, 2 tsp salt, and 1 tsp pepper in a small bowl.
-Reserve half of the spice mixture and massage the beef with the rest of the spice mixture.
+1. Combine the paprika, turmeric, cumin, cardamom, cinnamon, 2 tsp salt, and 1 tsp pepper in a small bowl.
+Reserve half of the spice mixture and massage the beef with the remaining spices.
 Set aside.
 2. Cut off and discard the top third of the garlic head, leaving the head intact.
 Set aside.
-3. In a [dutch oven](https://amzn.to/3DIlKbp), over medium-high heat, melt the butter.
-Add the onion and cook until they are translucent and soften, about 5 to 8 minutes.
+3. In a [dutch oven](https://amzn.to/3DIlKbp), over medium-high heat, melt butter.
+Add onion and cook until they are translucent and soften, about 5 to 8 minutes.
-4. Add the tomato paste, marmite, and reserved spice mixture.
+4. Add tomato paste, marmite, and the reserved spice mixture.
 Cook for 1 minute, stirring constantly.
 Add the water and bring the pot to a boil over high heat, then add the beef, and garlic head, cut side down.
 5. Cover, leaving the lid slightly ajar, and reduce heat to medium-low.
-Simmer for 1 hour, adjusting the heat as necessary to maintain a gentle bubble.
+Simmer for 1 hour, adjusting the heat to maintain a gentle bubble.
 Add the carrots and continue to simmer, partially covered for another 30 minutes.
-6. Using tongs, remove the garlic head and squeeze over the stew to release the cloves.
-Use a whisk to blend.
+6. Using tongs, remove the garlic head and squeeze over the stew to release the cloves, and then whisk to blend.
 7. Stir in the chickpeas and spinach.
 Cook until spinach wilts, about 5 minutes.
-8. Add the lemon juice, season with salt and pepper, and garnish with yogurt.

-#### Instant Pot Instructions

-1. Mix the paprika, turmeric, cumin, cardamom, cinnamon, 2 tsp salt, and 1 tsp pepper in a small bowl.
-Reserve half of the spice mixture and massage the beef with the rest of the spice mixture.
-Set aside.
-2. Cut off and discard the top third of the garlic head, leaving the head intact.
-Set aside.
-2. In an [Instant Pot](https://amzn.to/3rRWIjZ), melt the butter on saute mode.
-Add the onion and cook until they are translucent and soften, about 5 to 8 minutes.
-3. Add the tomato paste, marmite, and reserved spice mixture.
-Cook for 1 minute, stirring constantly.
-Add the water and bring to a boil on saute mode, then add the beef, and garlic head, cut side down.
-4. Secure the lid and set the [Instant Pot](https://amzn.to/3rRWIjZ) to manual low pressure for 50 minutes with a quick release.
-5. Add the carrots, secure the lid, and set the [Instant Pot](https://amzn.to/3rRWIjZ) to manual low pressure for 3 minutes with a quick release.
-6. Using tongs, remove the garlic head and squeeze over the stew to release the cloves.
-Use a whisk to blend.
-7. Stir in the chickpeas and spinach.
-Cook until spinach wilts, about 5 minutes.
-8. Add the lemon juice, season the stew with salt and pepper, and garnish with yogurt.
+8. Add the lemon juice, lemon zest, and season with salt and pepper.
+Garnish with yogurt.
+9. Serve with a steaming side of couscous, marinated kalamata olives, and enjoy!

 {{< end_recipe >}}